denisphp/webscarper/README.md

 The script works by crawling https://habrahabr.ru/ flow pages looking for publications.
 It scans all publications on each flow and if it finds any it takes URL of publication and goes by it URL grab title, html and stores to PostgreSQL.
-Web scarper has console application which is scan resources in background every 2 hours looking for new publications and once a day for getting publication's version if any.
+Web scarper has console application which is scan resources in background every 2 hours looking for new publications and once a day for getting publication versions if any.
 Frequency of scanning can be easily changed by changing /etc/crontab.
 All available publications can be viewed by API.

 ## API

-The documentation for recent version of the API available by http://api.webscarper.local/swagger/?url=http://api.webscarper.local/swagger.json.
+The documentation for recent version of the API available after installation by http://api.webscarper.local/swagger/?url=http://api.webscarper.local/swagger.json.
 Base URL is http://api.webscarper.local/v1.
 Below, you’ll find a full listing of all the available endpoints.